cmendesce/znn/README.md

 ## Getting started

+Make sure you have access to a running Kubernetes cluster and the `kubectl` on your `PATH`.

 Just run `kubectl apply -f .` in this folder and open [http://localhost:8080/news.php](http://localhost:8080/news.php) in your browser.

 ## Architecture